 - Mayhem Clash - Similar to Clash.
 Faster Super gain rate, faster cooldown on class abilities, faster cooldown on Heavy Ammo spawns.
 Added on December 19, 2017.

 - Showdown - Similar to Clash.
 However, games are played in two-minute rounds.
 Teams win rounds by having the highest amount of kills when the round timer is depleted.
-Added on February 13, 2018 and not available in Private Matches.
+Added on February 13, 2018.

 - Rumble - Free-for-all deathmatch.
 Players earn points for eliminating enemy combatants.
 Added on March 27, 2018.

 - Iron Banner Control - Similar to Control.
 Once a team captures all three points at once (and gains a "Power Play"), the points remain locked for 15 seconds before they all reset.
 Added on September 18, 2018 and not available in Private Matches.

 - Breakthrough - Round-based symmetrical assault mode where teams fight to capture a central neutral control point (or "deploying the Breaker").
 Once a team deploys the Breaker, they must capture their enemy's control point (or "hacking the Vault") to win the round.
 If they fail to hack the Vault, the other team wins the round.
 Added on September 25, 2018 and requires the Forsaken expansion for use in Private Matches.

 - Lockdown - Similar to Control.
 However, the game is now a round-based system where kills no longer contribute to the score.
 Teams slowly earn points by capturing and holding two uncontested zones.
 If all zones are captured and uncontested, the holding team wins the round automatically.
 Added on November 27, 2018 (formerly a Crucible Labs playlist since July 26, 2018).